MEET OUR INSTRUCTORS

 James currently works on a local FD and dives with the rescue and recovery team as their lead instructor.

 James has been teaching PSD for over 15 years and has a fun, but effective, teaching style.
 Classes are enjoyable and custom tailored to your specific needs.
+James is also an SDI Instructor Trainer Ambassador (http://www.tdisdi.com/sdi-instructor-trainer-ambassador/james-weber/

 Joanne Rumbelow retired from the West Palm Beach Police Department after serving for 30 years in the law enforcement profession.
 She spent the first 15 years as a Police Constable with the Toronto Police Service serving in primary response, plainclothes, detective, community foot patrol and warrant divisions.
-Upon relocating to southeast Florida, Joanne served as a crime scene investigator with the Lake Worth, Miami Gardens and West Palm Beach police departments.
+Upon relocating to southeast Florida, Joanne served as a crime scene investigator with the Lake Worth, Miami Gardens and West Palm Beach Police Departments.

 Joanne has 30 years of scuba diving experience and her disciplines include extended range OC and CCR diving.

 Joanne is a certified Crime Scene Investigator with the International Association for Identification.
 She was the first civilian and the first crime scene investigator assigned to the West Palm Beach Police Department Underwater Search and Recovery Unit.
-She also has extensive experience testifying in depositions and court regarding law enforcement and crime scene investigations.
+Joanne also has extensive experience testifying in depositions and court proceedings regarding law enforcement and crime scene investigations.

 Joanne is an ERDI Public Safety Instructor and wrote and teaches the ERDI Underwater Forensic Ops unique specialty course.
-This course teaches public safety divers not normally tasked with Crime Scene Investigations how to conduct one should it occur in a water or submerged environment.
+This course teaches public safety divers not normally tasked with crime scene investigations how to conduct one should it occur in a water or submerged environment.

 Craig is a U.S. Army veteran and is currently a Police Supervisor with over 20 years of experience in law enforcement.
 Currently he oversees recovery, marine and dive operations, training and instruction for his department.